An American cowboy living in Mexico discovers his cattle is being eaten by a giant prehistoric dinosaur.

 A HORROR BEYOND BELIEF...BREATHING HATE, DEATH AND DESTRUCTION!

 Did You Know?

 The beast was animated using two separate stop-motion animation methods.
-A two foot-high armatured, rubber covered model was moved, exposing a frame at a time.
-Also utilized was replacement animation", a technique involving several different models of the same character made of plaster, each slightly different to represent a particular action.
+A two-foot-high armatured, rubber-covered model was moved, exposing a frame at a time.
+Also utilized was replacement animation, a technique that involved several different models of the same character made of plaster, each slightly different to represent a particular action.
 When filmed in sequence for a few frames per second, the illusion of motion is achieved.
-The breathing effect of the creature was accomplished by pumping air in small increments into a cavity of the throat of the two foot-high model and then releasing it in the same manner.
+The breathing effect of the creature was accomplished by pumping air in small increments into a cavity of the throat of the two-foot-high model and then releasing it in the same manner.
 When seen on the screen the throat rises and falls creating the breathing effect.
-Two large rubber feet were filmed for the shots of the monster walking.
-These 'feet' were worn as shoes by a technician.
+Two large rubber feet were filmed for the shots of the monster walking, which were worn as shoes by a technician.
 See more

 Oh, I make it a rule never to be offended at a pretty girl.